Governments are failing us on climate change as COP28 nears

 The outcome of COP28 won’t save the world from climate chaos.
-That much is clear with major economies failing on climate change, the US continuing to drill fossil fuels and, in China’s case, building coal-burning plants.
+That much is clear with major economies failing on climate change, the US continuing to drill fossil fuels and China building more coal-burning plants.

 The optics of COP28 are also all wrong.
 The meet will start on November 30 in Dubai in the UAE, an economy driven by oil.
 The president of the UN conference is none other than Sultan al-Jaber, head of United Arab Emirates oil giant Abu Dhabi National Oil Company (ADNOC).